IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpn_gateway.html.markdown

 - `mode`- (Optional, String) Mode in VPN gateway.
 Supported values are `route` or `policy`.
 The default value is `route`.
 - `name` - (Required, String) The name of the VPN gateway.
-- `resource_group` - (Optional, Forces new resource, String) The resource group where the VPN gateway to be created.
+- `resource_group` - (Optional, Forces new resource, String) The resource group (id), where the VPN gateway to be created.
 - `subnet` - (Required, Forces new resource, String) The unique identifier for this subnet.
 - `tags`- (Optional, Array of Strings) A list of tags that you want to add to your VPN gateway.
 Tags can help you find your VPN gateway more easily later.